NushaMBZ/aide-memoire/AGM4367/N Unit-02 S-14.md

 #### Physical Evidence:

-**Role of Physical Evidence in Services:** Physical evidence refers to the tangible aspects that support services when customers cannot rely solely on intangible attributes.
-Examples include packaging, websites, paperwork (invoices, brochures), furnishings, uniforms, business cards, and buildings.
+**Role of Physical Evidence in Services:** Physical evidence refers to <mark style="background: #FF5582A6;">the tangible aspects that support services when customers cannot rely solely on intangible attributes.</mark> Examples include packaging, websites, paperwork (invoices, brochures), furnishings, uniforms, business cards, and buildings.

 #### Process:

 **Understanding the Process Element:** Process is a part of the extended marketing mix (7Ps).
-It refers to the way customers access services.
-Processes can be means to achieve outcomes (e.g., market share goals) or interconnected activities forming an overall marketing process (e.g., telemarketing and internet marketing integration).
+It refers to <mark style="background: #FF5582A6;">the way customers access services.</mark> Processes can be means to achieve outcomes (e.g., market share goals) or interconnected activities forming an overall marketing process (e.g., telemarketing and internet marketing integration).

 **Role of Process in the Marketing Mix:** In the context of the marketing mix, process pertains to the customer's experience with an organization's offerings.
 For instance, booking a flight online involves visiting the airline's website, entering flight details, booking, and receiving confirmation via email or post.
 This entire process shapes the customer's perception.